cloudprogrammers/01_package_management_ec2_hometask_4/README.md

   curl \
   software-properties-common
 ```
+If prompted for consent, type 'Y' (Yes)
+A popup informing about pending kernel update may show up.
+Press enter to agree for restarting necessary services (like cron).

 **3. Add Docker’s Official GPG Key**
 Import Docker's official GPG key to ensure the integrity and authenticity of the packages you install